karthik26288/Spark_Tutorial/Scala/Scala_Concepts.md

 ## Scala Overview

 * Scala is general purpose programming language.
+* Scala stands for Scalable Language
+* Scala was designed by Martin Odersky.
+* Scala was officially released for java platform in early 2004.
 * Scala is an object-oriented and functional programming language.
 * Scala is modern multi paradigm and hybrid programming language.
+* Scala integrates the features of object-oriented and functional languages.
+* Scala is designed express common programming patterns in a concise, elegant, and type-safe way.
 * Scala designed inspired by Java and Lisp.
-* Scala is Scalable language.
-* Scala runs on top of Java Platform i.e., JVM.
 * Scala is a strong static type language.
 * In scala, everything is an object whether it is a function or a number.
 * Scala does not have support primitive data types.
-* Scala was designed by Martin Odersky.
-* Scala was officially released for java platform in early 2004.
 * Scala source file having an extension of either .scala or .sc.
 * Scala is interactive programming language.
+* Scala is hybrid Programming language
+* Scala is compiled to run on the Java Virtual Machine (JVM)
+* Scala is crisp, productive, interactive, Scalability and Reliability
+* Scala is interoperable with Java Library.
 * Scala allows development in two ways:
   * Interactive Mode
   * Standalone